raziel-carvajal/php-gql-skeleton/README.md

 # Description

-This repository is a skeleton to start easily a php api based on graphql.
-It creates a simple api with a database based on mysql.
+This repository creates a GraphQL API on PHP on the top of a relational database (MySQL); here an example of a query:

 ```gql
 type Query {